micahamd/psych_exp_generator/README.md

    - Automatic centering with default positioning adjustments to prevent overlap
    - Maintains aspect ratio with configurable dimensions
    - Variable categories for organizing stimuli into logical groups
+   - Three selection modes for variables (Sequential, Random, Random without Replacement)
+   - Each trial uses a new row of data from variable categories
+   - Visual indication of defined variables in the UI with "Variables Defined" label
+   - "Clear Variables" button to reset all variable categories
    - Ability to delete and switch between variable categories

 3. **Stimulus Presentation Options**:
+   - **Variable Categories**: Define groups of related stimuli that can be used in your sequences
+     - Example: Define a category "colors" with values ["red", "blue", "green"]
+     - Use the category name in your sequence to include values from that category
+     - Each trial will use a new row of data from your variable categories
+     - Selection modes (Sequential, Random, Random without Replacement) control how values are selected

    - **Sequential Presentation**: To present stimuli one after another, enclose them inside *square* brackets
      - Example: `[apple, corn]` shows "apple" followed by "corn" as a single 'sequential' stimulus
      - Each stimulus advances with a predetermined correct response when stimulus offset = 0.